Pure spinors, intrinsic torsion and curvature in odd dimensions: Spinor calculus

-We can extend the above calculus in the classification of the Lie algebra $\g :=\so(2m+1,\C)$, or equivalently to the space of $2$-forms $\wedge^2 \mfV$.
-Again, $\xi^A$ is a pure spinor, with induced filtration \eqref{eq-filtration} on $\mfV$.
-At this stage, we also assume $n>3$, i.e. $m>1$, the case $n=3$ being somewhat more special and treated briefly in section \ref{sec-3dim}. \paragraph{Filtration} The filtration \eqref{eq-filtration} induces a filtration of vector subspaces there is a filtration
+In what follows, the Lie algebra $\g :=\so(2m+1,\C)$ will be freely identified with $\wedge^2 \mfV$ or $\wedge^2 \mfV^*$.
+At this stage, we also assume $m>1$, the case $m=1$ being treated briefly in section \ref{sec-3dim}. \paragraph{Filtration} The filtration \eqref{eq-filtration} induces a filtration of vector subspaces there is a filtration

 on $\g$, where

 The Lie bracket $[ \cdot , \cdot ]:\g \times \g \rightarrow \g$ on $\g$ is compatible with this filtration, i.e. $[\g^i,\g^j] \subset \g^{i+j}$, with the convention that $\g^i = \{ 0 \}$ for $i \geq 3$, and $\g^i = \g$ for all $i \leq -2$, i.e. $\g$ is a filtered Lie algebra.